Seminar Methods of Physics in Biology and Medicine

 Seminar: Methods of Physics in Biology and Medicine

-This seminar will be offered in hybrid mode.
+This seminar will be held in hybrid mode (presentations are to be given at DKFZ).

-You can participate either in person in INF 223, Room number F.01.088 or online via Zoom.
+Participation is possible in person in INF 223, Room number F.01.088 or online via Zoom.
 The seminar will be transmitted via a room video conferencing system.
+In-person attendance is encouraged; 100 % online participation is discouraged.
+See plan for location of the seminar room below.

 Zoom access: